Event FAQ

 That Sounds Awesome, Tell Me More!

-Here is the tentative schedule for 2022.
+Here is the tentative schedule for this year's event.

 Interested in Co-Leading a Team?

 During registration we’ll ask if you’d like to lead a team — say yes!
-We’ll be in touch in early July with potential projects.
+We’ll be in touch in early April with potential projects – both new and existing ones.
 We’ll brief you on expectations and put you in touch with your nonprofit.
 You'll work with them in advance of the event to take care of project requirements, milestones, and initial setup so you can hit the ground running with your team at Ruby for Good.
-Setup includes creating a GitHub repo under the Ruby for Good GitHub, filing issues to work off of during the event, and making some technology suggestions.
+For new projects, setup includes creating a GitHub repo under the Ruby for Good GitHub, filing issues to work off of during the event, and making some technology suggestions.

 Don't worry!
-Team leads don’t work alone, most projects have multiple leads working together as a group.
+Team leads don’t work alone; most projects have multiple leads working together as a group.
 There are also several people who help across the teams that you can get support from.
 If you want to know what it will be like to lead a team this year, read our team lead guide.
 For an in-depth look from a past year's team lead, check out Brandon Rice’s blog post, Leading a Team at Ruby for Good.

 Still not sure and want to talk about it with an organizer?
 Drop us a note.